Army Cross 1813/14

-The Army Cross for 1813/14, also called the Cannon Cross, was created on 13 May 1814 by Emperor Franz I of Austria and could be awarded to all soldiers who took part in the wars of liberation against Napoleon.
+The Army Cross for the Wars' of 1813–14, (Der Armeekreuz für 1813/14), also called the "Cannon Cross", was a military decoration of the Austrian Empire during the Napoleonic Wars.
+It was created on 13 May 1814 by decree of Emperor Francis II of Austria.
+The decoration could be awarded to all soldiers who took part in German Wars of Liberation against Emperor Napoleon I.

-Army Cross for 1813/14

 Appearance

 The decoration is a paw cross made of bronze captured French guns with a laurel wreath running between the arms of the cross.
 On the arms of the cross from top to bottom the inscription GRATI PRINCEPS ET PATRIA FRANC · IMP · AUG · (In gratitude ruler and fatherland Emperor Franz).
 Back EUROPAE LIBERTATE ASSERTA MDCCCXIII/MDCCCXIV · (Those who ensured Europe's freedom 1813/1814).

 The Army Cross was the first military mass award in the Habsburg Monarchy.
 During the First World War, the appearance of this decoration served as a model for the design of the Karl Troop Cross, newly created in December 1916.

 Wearing

 The award was worn on a yellow ribbon with a black wide border stripe on the left side of the chest.